GautamVG/wp-ia/README.md

 Create a file named `config.php` in the root folder. \
 A `config.example.php` is already present for convenience. \
-It contains the defaults for a local MySQL server installation. \
+It contains the defaults for a local MySQL server installation.
+You may or may not need to change its values. \
-You may or may not need to change its values.
+You must add a working email address from google and its password.
+The account must have the "less secure" option turned on in the google account settings.

 ## Run the server

-Steps may be different for the server application that you use. \
+Steps may be different for the server application that you use.

 ### For use with XAMPP using Apache